naver/fixture-monkey/content/en/docs/v0.4/Release Notes/_index.md

 weight: 6
 ---
 ### 0.4.11
-* Add `set` a List of concrete classes inherits an abstract class
+* Add `set` for lists in concrete classes that inherits an abstract class
 * Add generating an abstract circular-reference object

 ### 0.4.10